• Skip to primary navigation

 Add one-quarter of the milk and stir until the sauce starts to thicken, then add the remaining milk and continue to stir on a medium heat until the sauce has thickened completely.

-If you happen to find any lumps in the sauce, use a balloon whisk to whisk them out.
+If you find any lumps in the sauce, use a balloon whisk to whisk them out.

 Grated cheese being added to the sauce in a saucepan.